Homes for a brighter future in Basingstoke

 Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views.

-It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in Spring 2021.
+It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in Summer 2021.

 The vision for the site